tonycons/stdlib/readme.md

 # My "commons" standard library

-### A personal utility library for use in coding challenges, hacking, and future C++ projects.
-Implemented my own standard data structures, and several features from the Rust language.
+### ~~An exercise in futility~~ A new standard library for C++ built from scratch, with its own implementations of standard data structures and several features from the Rust language.

+### Disclaimer

+This is a work in progress, and serves more as a "brain dump" for the time being.
+I don't intend for this to be used in any production code at the moment.

 ### Motivation

 C++ is my favorite language, and it faces a number of criticisms that I seek to challenge.
 This project considers an alternative design for a the standard library that would address some of those issues.

+For background, read this: https://news.ycombinator.com/item?id=40555787

+"Modern C++ provides all the tools to build an alternative standard library from the ground up with most behaviors and interactions being defined and safe.
+This always seemed like lower-hanging fruit for a first attempt than changing the language."

 * #### "C++ is unsafe and primitive"